 1:30 p.m.

-Thriving in Exploration: Xpanding Aerospace Synergies
+Thriving in Exploration: Expanding Aerospace Synergies (Texas Strategic Initiatives)

 2:30 p.m.: Spotlight Update: The Texas Space Institute